 - Success in athletics includes a NSIC North Division Championship in men's basketball in 2013; 12 NCAA national championship qualifiers in 2013-14; the NSIC Diver of the Year in 2014; 26 all-conference performers in 2013-14; an 2012 NCAA Tournament run for men’s basketball; and 2011 indoor and outdoor men's track and field conference championships.

 - Campus tours offered 9:30 a.m. and 1:30 p.m.
 Monday through Friday and select Saturdays.

 Student enrollment and demographics

-Anthropology, athletic training, biotechnology, construction management, criminal justice, East Asian studies, elementary inclusive education, exercise science, film studies, geosciences, gerontology, graphic communications, health services administration, international studies, legal studies, medical physics, music industry, operations management, paralegal, speech/language/hearing science, sustainability
+Anthropology, athletic training, biochemistry & biotechnology, construction management, criminal justice, East Asian studies, elementary inclusive education, exercise science, film studies, geosciences, gerontology, graphic communications, health services administration, international studies, legal studies, medical physics, music industry, operations management, paralegal, project management, speech/language/hearing science, sustainability

 Parking is available on and off campus.
 Permits are required on vehicles parked in all lots except metered spots.